exajobs/elasticsearch-collection/README.md

 ![analogy](https://github.com/exajobs/elasticsearch-collection/blob/main/img/4.png)

-- **Indexes:** -The index is a collection of documents that have similar characteristics
+- **Indexes:** - Indices, the largest unit of data in Elasticsearch, are logical partitions of documents and can be compared to a database in the world of relational databases.
 ![analogy](https://github.com/exajobs/elasticsearch-collection/blob/main/img/3.png)

 - **Type:** - A type in Elasticsearch represents a class of similar documents.
 A type consists of a name—such as user or blog post—and a mapping.